Have a joyful Holiday!

 And in the meantime, incinerating corn based food packages is better than incinerating plastic ones.
 And these corn based materials will eventually break down if they do end up in the environment, where plastic will not.

 We offer the following options to help you get your delicious groceries home:

 - fill the bag you brought from home

 - take a box (which we pull from our incoming shipments)

-- purchase a lovely RUDDY reuseable shopping bag for $1.99
+- purchase a lovely RUDDY reuseable shopping bag

 - purchase a recycled paper shopping bag for 25 cents. (we donate proceedes from paper bag sales to the food bank)